bhageshpuri/gcp-firebase-app-hosting/README.md

 To use the free Spark Plan the GCP project should not have billing enabled.

+Once you enable the free plan later to use other GCP services you can enable billing and still stay on the free plan.

 Code to deploy using terraform:

 https://firebase.google.com/docs/projects/terraform/get-started